-18.2 Partial-Load CLTA, Probationary and Tenured Faculty
+18.2 Partial-Load Teaching-Intensive Stream, CLTA, Probationary and Tenured Faculty

-18.2.1 "Partial-Load" CLTA, Probationary and Tenured faculty carry a partial Workload which is not less than 50% of Maximum-Load, and which includes Teaching & Teaching-Related Duties, Professional Practice/Research, and Service.
+- 18.2.1 "Partial-Load" Teaching-Intensive Stream faculty carry a partial Workload which is not less than 20% of Maximum-Load, and which includes Teaching & Teaching-Related Duties and Service. - 18.2.2 "Partial-Load" CLTA, Probationary and Tenured faculty carry a partial Workload which is not less than 50% of Maximum-Load, and which includes Teaching & Teaching-Related Duties, Professional Practice/Research, and Service.

-18.3 Maximum-Load CLTA, Probationary and Tenured Faculty
+18.3 Maximum-Load Teaching-Intensive Stream, CLTA, Probationary and Tenured Faculty

-18.3.1 "Maximum-Load" CLTA, Probationary and Tenured faculty carry a full Workload, which includes Teaching & Teaching-Related Duties, Professional Practice/Research and Service.
+18.3.1 "Maximum-Load" Teaching-Intensive Stream, CLTA, Probationary and

+Tenured faculty carry a full Workload, which includes Teaching & Teaching-Related Duties, Professional Practice/Research (except in the case of Teaching-Intensive Stream) and Service.